 Longstanding Maine law supports Kagan’s position.
 In Maine, even if it can be proven that an attraction organizer or operator violated an important regulation, that does not automatically mean they are responsible for the harm caused.
 Violating an applicable regulation can be evidence of fault, but by itself does not prove fault, Kagan said.
 This is one reason why it’s important to understand all aspects of an incident, and not just whether a regulation was violated, he said.

 Kagan represents the family of Wallace Fenlason, who was killed during the 2013 Bangor Fourth of July parade.
-He and a law partner at Berman & Simmons, Jodi Nofsinger, represent the family of Cassidy Charette, who was killed in the hayride crash last October at Harvest Hill Farms in Mechanic Falls.
+He and a fellow attorney at Berman & Simmons, Jodi Nofsinger, represent the family of Cassidy Charette, who was killed in the hayride crash last October at Harvest Hill Farms in Mechanic Falls.

 Kagan is available to discuss the relevant laws of Maine, the questions that must be answered in cases of amusement park ride injuries, and the legal process.
 He can be reached at [email protected], or at 207-784-3576.